usfkhoury/blog/content/blog/YK0-preface.md

 ---

 ## How It All Started
-I'm creating this blog to first, remind future me of why I chose to spend so much time and effort to develop this hobby, and second, to document and track my progress as well as any notes and tips that I experience throughout this journey.
+I'm creating this blog to first, remind future me of why I chose to spend so much time and effort developing this hobby, and second, to document and track my progress as well as any notes and tips that I experience throughout this journey.

 So whenever you forget why you started baking, and why you chose it as your hobby, please ready the below: